audiopixel/pixelmixer/README.md

 In our quest for optimizing AudioPixel's live programming techniques, PixelMixer was born.

-Our aim was to develop a platform that we could use for any installation or stage design we can dream up.
+Our aim was to develop a platform that we could use for any installation or stage design we could dream up.

 ![AudioPixel Show](https://github.com/hepp/audiopixel3/blob/master/docs/audiopixel-cubes1.jpg)